5 Valuable Things to Know about “Wakaranai”(分からない)

 I couldn’t speak Japanese very much.

-One more interesting alternative additional word for 分からない (wakaranai), that is super commonly used as well by the Japanese is 全然 (zenzen). 全然 (zenzen) is an adverb that has several literal meanings as the following and often used for negative occasions:
+Another interesting alternative word for 分からない (wakaranai), which is also very commonly used by the Japanese, is 全然 (zenzen). 全然 (zenzen) is an adverb that has several literal meanings, such as the following, and is often used for negative occasions:

 • completely (not or negative condition)